michael-lazar/jetforce/README.md

 server for HTTP requests.
 See [server_http_proxy.py](examples/server_http_proxy.py) for an example of how to accomplish this.

-## Serving Files
+### Serving Files

 Jetforce serves files from the ``/var/gemini/`` directory by default:

 - Files with the **.gmi** extension will be interpreted as *text/gemini*.
-- Other files will have their *mimetype* guessed based on their file extensions.
+- Other files will have their *mimetype* guessed based on their file extension.
 - Directories will look for a file with the name **index.gmi**.
-If that does not exist, a directory listing will be automatically generated to return.
+If that file does not exist, a directory listing will be automatically generated to return.

 There is not currently any support for CGI scripts.
 This feature might be added in a future version.

+## License

+This project is licensed under the [Floodgap Free Software License](https://www.floodgap.com/software/ffsl/license.html).

+> The Floodgap Free Software License (FFSL) has one overriding mandate: that software
+> using it, or derivative works based on software that uses it, must be free.
+By free
+> we mean simply "free as in beer" -- you may put your work into open or closed source
+> packages as you see fit, whether or not you choose to release your changes or updates
+> publicly, but you must not ask any fee for it.